-Change is one of the most difficult tasks for most people.
-It becomes even more challenging if the change involves subject areas that bore you or tasks you don’t like.
-However, change does not have to be painful writes Dr. Barbara Oakley, in her new book, Mindshift: Break Through Obstacles to Learning and Discover Your Hidden Potential.
+Learning new things can be difficult.
+It becomes even more challenging when the subject matter that you are trying to master is one in which you are not interested.
+However, this process does not have to be painful writes Dr. Barbara Oakley, in her book Mindshift: Break Through Obstacles to Learning and Discover Your Hidden Potential.